 Hi!
 I'm Ken Thomson, a photographer based in Glasgow, Scotland.

 With Janet now concentrating her efforts on fundraising to help the people of Rwanda rebuild their country I have refocused on photographing people and families.
 I'm available to photograph your family including newborns, babies, toddlers and teens plus lifestyle, parties and gatherings - in fact any family event.
-Many of my customers prefer to maintain their privacy, so we do not share customer images online unless specifically asked.
+Many of my customers prefer to maintain their privacy, so we limit sharing of customer images online unless specifically requested.

 Please get in touch if you want great no-fuss photography of yourself or your family and friends!

 Outside of the joy of sharing happy family occasions, nothing gladdens the heart of a wedding photographer more than having a tall police officer guest helping to organise family members for the group photographs.
 Laura’s brother Ian (and a former Team Thomson groom) did the honours at Laura and Douglas’s Loch Lomond wedding at Cameron House, so let me just express my gratitude here and now!
 The superb vintage wedding cars were provided by Waterside Weddings, who’s drivers are unfailingly courteous and helpful.

 I find myself being drawn more and more to subtle photographs featuring layers, reflections and repetition, and the final photo below is one of my recent personal favourites.